GluuFederation/docs-ce-prod/3.1.1/source/admin-guide/saml/inbound-saml-passport.md

 1) Now we will use this client craeted in step 1 for Authentication requests.
     1) We need to call standard gluu GET Authentication request using created clientID and acr_value.
-    1) Follow [GLuu openid-connect-api](https://gluu.org/docs/ce/api-guide/openid-connect-api/#requestauthorizationget)to create authentication request
+    1) Follow [Gluu openid-connect-api](https://gluu.org/docs/ce/api-guide/openid-connect-api/#requestauthorizationget) to create authentication request
-    1) Additionally we need to add state and nonce as query params with created  authentication request.
+    1) Additionally we need to add `state` and `nonce` as query params with created authentication request.
     1) state -> base64 of json {"salt":"<salt_value>","provider":"<idp_name>"}.
     1) Nonce -> String value used to associate a Client session with an ID Token, and to mitigate replay attacks.
 The value is passed through unmodified from the Authorization Request to the ID Token.
 Sufficient entropy MUST be present in the nonce values used to prevent attackers from guessing values.
     ```java